Hurricane Ida lashes Louisiana, knocks out New Orleans power

 The city relies on Entergy for backup power for the pumps that remove storm water from city streets.
 Rain from Ida is expected to test that pump system.

-More than 1 million customers were without power in two Southern states impacted by Ida — more than 930,000 in Louisiana and 28,000 in Mississippi, according to PowerOutage.US, which tracks outages nationwide.
+More than 1 million customers were without power in Louisiana, and over 40,000 were in the dark in Mississippi, according to PowerOutage.US, which tracks outages nationwide.

 In New Orleans, wind tore at awnings and caused buildings to sway and water to spill out of Lake Ponchartrain.
 The Coast Guard office in New Orleans received more than a dozen reports of breakaway barges, said Petty Officer Gabriel Wisdom.
 In Lafitte about 35 miles (55 km) south of New Orleans, a loose barge struck a bridge, according to Jefferson Parish officials.